Koj-Kyo/kojhack/README.md

 ### Hi there 👋

-- 🌱 I’m currently learning backend
+- 🌱 I’m currently learning Java/Python
-- 👯 I’m looking to collaborate on projects
+- 👯 I’m looking to collaborate on Java app projects
+- 🤔 I’m looking for help with development of projects
 - 💬 Ask me about Tech
 - 📫 How to reach me: www.linkedin.com/in/ohini-jérémie-kuakuvi-a106b128a
 - 😄 Pronouns: He/Him